 - Add 15-20 drops of stevia or more if you wish and leave for 15 minutes or more.
 The longer you leave it, the more taste you will get.
 For best results, leave in the fridge overnight.

-Note: Lime / lemon peel may cause slight bitterness, especially after a couple of hours.
-To avoid this, simply remove the peel before making your lemonade.
+UPDATE: Lime peel will cause bitterness, especially after a couple of hours.
+To avoid this, you can either use lemon slices, or lime juice (without the peel).

 - Pour into a serving glass, top with ice and enjoy!

 Note: You can refill the bottle and repeat the steps 2-3 times and make more lemonade as long as there is some flavour left!